apoorv-2204/HVMC-Supply-Chain/README.md

 # [dev-repo]HVMC-Supply-Chain-[Final-year]-[Research-Project]-[Unorganized]

-HVMC : Stands for High Value Medical Cargo
-A termed coined  upon the intensive research carried out during covid regarding Mass distrubuiton of vaccines accros India.
+HVMC is an abbreviation for "High Value Medical Cargo."
+A term coined from the intensive research carried out during COVID regarding the mass distribution of vaccines across India.
 Its supply chain was the main focus, revolving around the actors.
-The report is based upon the intergoation of variois doctors and reports and training-modules made available by Ministry of Health and Family welfare INdia.
+The report is based upon the interviews of various doctors and corresponding actors, and reports and training-modules made available by the Ministry of Health and Family Welfare of India.
+I am proud to have been born in Bharat.

-Proud to be Born In Bharat.